Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

-This geometric formula is based on the assumption that convective cells have a circular shape, radially centred in the gain region.
-It neglects the geometry of the star and the fact that the local value of the Brunt-Väisälä frequency is highest near the gain radius and the width of its radial profile is inferior to the gain region size.
+The analytical formula is in approximate agreement with $m_{\rm num}$ and reproduces reasonably well its increase with the dissociation parameter $\varepsilon$.
+This dependence on $\varepsilon$ can therefore be understood using Eq.~\eqref{eq_m}, which is a geometric formula based on the assumption that convective cells have a circular shape, radially centred in the gain region.
+When dissociation is increased, the shock radius decreases while the gain radius is barely affected (see Fig.~\ref{rsh_rg(chi)}).
+The smaller radial size of the convective zone therefore leads to smaller-scale convective cells.
+Beyond the approximate agreement, Fig.~\ref{m_dom(eps)} shows that the analytical formula tends to underestimate the value of $m_{\rm num}$ by $15-25\%$, which can be interpreted as follows.
+Eq.~\eqref{eq_m} neglects the spherical geometry of the star and the fact that the local value of the Brunt-Väisälä frequency is highest near the gain radius such that the width of its radial profile is only a fraction of the gain region size.
 As a result, the limiting scale for the convective cells is smaller than the whole gain region and comparable to the size of the most buoyant region, as can be seen in Fig.~\ref{structure}.
-This may explain the offset between the blue triangles and the blue curve in Fig.~\ref{m_dom(eps)}, indicating that $m_{\rm ana}$ over-estimates the angular size of the dominant convective scale.
+This can explain the offset between the blue triangles and the blue curve in Fig.~\ref{m_dom(eps)}, indicating that $m_{\rm ana}$ over-estimates the angular size of the dominant convective scale.

-The magnitude of the increase of $m_{\rm num}$ with $\varepsilon$ in Fig.~\ref{m_dom(eps)} is consistent with the increase predicted by Eq.~\eqref{eq_m} based on the increase of the size of the gain region visible in Fig.~\ref{rsh_rg(chi)}.

 We also varied $r_{{\rm sh}0}$ between $2$ and $4.5$ times the PNS radius by changing the cooling intensity $\Tilde{A}_{\rm c}$ and adapting the pre-shock Mach number $\mathcal{M}_1$ such that $\mathcal{M}_1=5$ for $r_{\rm sh}=5r_{\rm PNS}$, $\varepsilon = 0$.
 For this variable, the agreement between $m_{\rm num}$ and $m_{\rm ana}$ is similar to the one obtained in Fig.~\ref{m_dom(eps)} without dissociation.